carlaulloa/ionic3-onesignal-push-notifications/mobile-app/README.md

-# Mobile App in Ionic 3
+# Mobile App in Ionic 3 for Push Notifications

-> An Ionic project fro recieving push notifications with OneSignal
+> An Ionic project for recieving push notifications with OneSignal

 ## Install